While Equifax Victims Sue, Congress Limits Financial Class Actions - Slashdot

 Wait just one damned minute!
 (Score:3)

 Identity stolen from Equifax?
-(Score:1)
+(Score:2)

 Mitchell and Webb Identity Theft [youtube.com]